lckh24/Airflow-Project/README.md

 ## **Summary**:
 In this project, i built a data warehouse using a sales dataset from Olist, a Brazilian e-commerce platform.
 I designed and implemented a complete ETL pipeline orchestrated by Apache Airflow, with data stored and modeled in PostgreSQL following a star schema.
 For visualization, we used Microsoft Power BI to create interactive dashboards and reports, allowing users to explore the sales data and uncover business insights.

+---
+## 🚀 Project Requirements

+### Building the Data Warehouse (Data Engineering)

+#### Objective
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

+#### Specifications
+- **Data Sources**: Import data from source system (MySQL) provided as CSV files.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Scope**: Focus on the latest dataset only; historization of data is not required.
+---

 ## **About the company**:
 Olist is an e-commerce company based in São Paulo, Brazil.
 It serves as a centralized platform that connects numerous small businesses with customers who want to purchase their products.